Skip to main content

 Akua scales your compute automatically.
 When your workloads need more resources, Akua detects unschedulable pods and provisions a new server.
 When demand drops, idle servers are removed to save costs.

-Akua provisions servers using its own cloud accounts.
-No cloud credentials required.
+Akua provisions servers for you in Hetzner Cloud.
+No cloud credentials are required.
 Machines are subject to plan quotas and billing.

-Add your own cloud provider API key and Akua provisions machines in your account.
-You pay the provider directly, with no machine quotas, no lifetime limits, and access to any instance type.
+Add your own supported cloud provider key and Akua provisions machines in your account.
+You pay the provider directly, with no machine quotas, no lifetime limits, and access to any instance type your account supports.

 1